 \subsection{Learning the XOR function using a single neuron}

 The famous XOR problem is task of training a neural network to learn the XOR gate function.
-It was first pointed out by Papert and Minsky \cite{minsky69perceptrons} that a single neuron cannot learn the XOR function since a single hyperplane (line in this case) cannot separate the output classes for this function definition.
+It was first pointed out by Papert and Minsky \cite{minsky69perceptrons}, \cite{brutzkus2019larger} that a single neuron cannot learn the XOR function since a single hyperplane (line in this case) cannot separate the two classes in the XOR dataset.
 This fundamental limitation of single neurons (or single layer networks) lead to pessimistic predictions for the future of neural network research and was responsible for a brief hiatus in the history of AI.
-In the following section, we show that this issue does not apply to neurons with oscillatory activation function (like GCU).
+This paper shows that this limitation in learning the XOR function does not apply to neurons with oscillating activation function having multiple zeros.

+In the past many attempts have been made to solve the XOR problem with less than 3 neurons. in \cite{nitta2003solving}, the XOR problem is solved with a single complex-valued neuron.
+In cite{gomez2006polynomial}, polynomial discrete time cellular neural networks to solve the XOR problem.
+In \cite{reljan2017solving}, the XOR problem is solved using spiking neural networks.
+Despite these attempts to solve the XOR problem with more complex neuronal models a simple single neuron solution using the classical neuron model has not been presented.

-The XOR problem is the task of learning the following dataset:
+The XOR problem \cite{sprinkhuizen1996error} is the task of learning the following dataset: